If you are living with the day-to-day costs and effects of a brain injury, our lawyers can help you make a No win, No Payment claim.

 Alternatively, use our free compensation calculator to get a free online estimation without speaking to a lawyer.

-We handle all types of head and brain injury compensation on No Win, No Fee basis.
+We handle all types of head and brain injury compensation on No Win, No Drama basis.
 When you call us we can usually let you know in minutes whether you can take advantage of our no win, no pay guarantee.

 To begin a head or brain injury claim, you will be required to prepare extensive documentation.
 This can be difficult, especially in times of brain or head trauma.

 The experts at Australian Accident Helpline Personal Injury won’t press you into making a claim if you are not prepared.

 We will assist with all facets of your claim to ensure the best chance of success.

 We’ll assist you in gathering all the relevant documentation to give a clear picture to all parties.

 This information may include, but is not limited to:

 Many of these costs could be more urgent due to the severity of your brain or head injuries, which may require round-the-clock treatment and care.

 To find out if you are eligible for a serious injury claim, call the lawyers at Australian Accident who can help you through the process.
 Ring 1800 106 107 for an obligation free consultation or start your claim online using any of our online forms.